-  Dimensions is a book of poetry and shorts by Pakistani writer and feminist activist, Shahidah Janjua.
-It takes the reader through the author’s life, each poem and piece of prose both segmented and connected by recurring, colliding themes.
+This poetry and shorts collection by Pakistani writer and feminist activist, Shahidah Janjua takes the reader through the author’s life, each poem and piece of prose both segmented and connected by recurring, colliding themes.

 Beginning with evocative imagery of Lahore, Dimensions opens with reflections on Janjua’s early life.
 The smells, sights, sounds and rhythm of her childhood express both warm nostalgia and intense discomfort.
 She identifies women as a central, vital force in her life and this is a thread that continues throughout the book.

-Light-hearted poems also pepper Dimensions, offering a welcome relief from the intensity of the author’s uncompromising, articulate analysis of the misogyny and hate in the world around her.
+Light-hearted poems also pepper her work, offering a welcome relief from the intensity of the author’s uncompromising, articulate analysis of the misogyny and hate in the world around her.
 And tales of Shahidah the wild child are an indication of the rebellious, misbehaving streak that remains, decades later.

-A powerful text about the powerful connections between women, the pain we live through and the injustices that surround us, Dimensions is a deeply feminist work that cuts through the fog and shines a blazing light on oppression.
+A powerful commentary about the powerful connections between women, the pain we live through and the injustices that surround us, this is a deeply feminist collection of work that cuts through the fog and shines a blazing light on oppression.
 It takes readers from wistful longing to brutal pain and back in a single breath, via humour and carefully chosen evocations.

 Shahidah Janjua’s words are both beautiful and desolate, because the world she describes is too.
-This book is a work of beauty, a work of passionate feminism, and a work of truth; truth about women, our lives and our many, complex realities.
+This collection of books is a work of beauty, a work of passionate feminism, and a work of truth; truth about women, our lives and our many, complex realities.